 Ownership: The Energy Island in the North Sea is likely to be at least partially characterized as critical infrastructure.
 As such, the Danish State will take a majority ownership stake while partnering with one or more private actors to leverage private competences in regards to project development, technology and finance, innovation and sustainable leadership.

-The prequalification for becoming the Danish State’s private partner for the Energy Island in the North Sea is expected to be conducted in the spring of 2023 meaning private parties will have to start preparing and form consortia in order to be ready in time for the upcoming tender.
+The prequalification for becoming the Danish State’s private partner for the Energy Island in the North Sea is expected to be conducted in 2023 meaning private parties will have to start preparing and form consortia in order to be ready in time for the upcoming tender.
 Reasons to invest in the energy island include:

 Active partnership: An active partnership with the flexibility to bid on projects in the North Sea and optimize business opportunities.

 Strong project fundamentals: Strong national and international support and attractive location for offshore wind.